-- Return beef to the pot and stir well to combine with the vegetable mixture.
+- Return beef and bacon to the pot and stir well to combine with the vegetable mixture.
 Add flour and tomato paste and stir well to coat the beef.

 - Bring to a gentle boil, turn off the heat, cover, and transfer to the oven for 1.5 to 2 hours or until beef is tender.

 - Once cooked, remove the pot from the oven, remove bay leaf and allow to sit for 10-15 minutes before serving.
 This will help to thicken the sauce and bring the flavours together.

 - Season with additional salt and pepper to taste.

 Wine: If you’re not a fan of red wine, don’t have any or would prefer not to use it, simply omit the wine and add an extra cup of beef broth instead.

 Slow-Cooker Option: Add all ingredients to a slow-cooker and heat on low for 8 hours or high for 4 hours until beef is tender and most of the liquid is absorbed.
 If it is too liquidy once cooked, remove the lid, turn heat to high, and bring to a gentle boil to allow the broth to reduce and thicken.